CobraCoil/EE52/README.md

-# EE52
+# EE/CS 52 SoPC Digital Oscilloscope
+Author: Siva Gangavarapu
 Code and documentation for EE/CS 52 project, SoPC Digital Oscilloscope, at the California Institute of Technology.
-Author: Siva Gangavarapu